ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 </table>
 </div>

-Cool the results have been updated too.
+We can see above the *Win,Loss, Draw, Points & DMR* fields have all been updated.
 Now let's update all our data frames from all 18 days of competition.

 <details>